Statins and Stroke

 Why is peripheral arterial disease bad?
 Blocked or narrowed blood vessels can result in pain and weakness in the affected parts of the body.
 If bad enough and left untreated, gangrene can set in.

 Peripheral arterial disease also increases risk for heart attack, coronary heart disease, and stroke.
+The 1-year mortality rate for these patients might be as high as 20 percent.
 When a patient has PAD he or she is always given a close examination of the entire cardiovascular system.
 PAD patients with high LDL-C are often put on a statin medication.
 If the LDL-C level is low, niacin and/or fibrates are employed.

 The goals of the treatment of PAD are to